 To create an image-based backup with MSP360, proceed to the RMM tab, Remote Management section.

 Here, you can see a list of all your computers.
 Click the “gear” icon and then Show Plans.

 Click the “plus” button and choose Image Based.

 The wizard will guide you through the creation process.
 You will be able to choose where to back up your system and what partitions to back up, specify the schedule for full and incremental backups, enable consistency check and restore verification, define the retention policy, restrict access to your datasets with passwords, add scripts to be executed before or after backups, create a chain of backups, and more.

 When you create a backup plan, it will appear in the Show Plans list.
 The fact that its name appears in green means that it finished successfully and you can recover your Windows image at any time.

-How to Recover a Full System Image Backup
+How to Restore from a System Image in Windows 10